NHTanvir/gamerz-guild/GUILD_FEATURES_TESTING.md

 ### Success Criteria
 - All guild functionality works as expected on frontend
 - XP system properly integrates with guild actions (50 XP for creation, 10 XP for joining)
+- XP awards are properly visible to users (check via user profiles, leaderboards, or admin logs)
 - Security restrictions are properly enforced (nonces, user roles, permissions)
 - Data is properly stored and retrieved from database
 - User experience is smooth and intuitive